A-Gharibian/PhenoCard_RO-Crate/README.md

 ### Building the Crate — `PhenoCard2Crate.R`

 Run from the root of the RO-Crate directory — the folder containing the PhenoCard JSON-LD file and every file it references (DQA results, aggregate profiles, cohort definitions, viewer HTML, README).
-All paths resolve relative to the current working directory; filenames can be overridden through the `PHENOCARD_FILENAME`, `PHENOCARD_VIEWER_HTML` and `PHENOCARD_README` environment variables.
+All paths resolve relative to the current working directory; file names can be changed by the `PHENOCARD_FILENAME`, `PHENOCARD_VIEWER_HTML` and `PHENOCARD_README` environment variables.

 The script registers referenced files, generates a MINIMAR reporting checklist in markdown for each profile, writes `ro-crate-metadata.json`, and produces a BagIt package.
 Cohort definitions are discovered by scanning the working directory for filenames ending in `Cohort.json`, so `R/CIRCE-gen.R` must have been run with its working directory set to the crate root for its exports to be picked up.

 ### Planned work

-The pipeline is intended to produce two PhenoCards: the OMOP demo cohort, which acts as the clearly defined reference, and a MIMIC-IV subset matched to it from a randomly sampled 10,000-patient pool.
+The pipeline is intended to produce two PhenoCards: the OMOP demo cohort, which acts as the reference, and a MIMIC-IV subset matched to it from a randomly sampled 10,000-patient pool.

-Supporting this are an aggregate profile built from `FeatureExtraction`'s aggregated covariate support, added alongside the existing manual generator rather than replacing it, and propensity score matching via `CohortMethod` in place of the hand-written SQL filters currently used to select the comparable subset.
-See [`R/README.md`](R/README.md) for detail.
+Supporting this are an aggregate profile built from `FeatureExtraction`'s aggregated covariate support, added alongside the existing manual demographic generator, see [`R/README.md`](R/README.md) for detail.

 ### Dependencies